 How to teach a cat to use a litter box - again

 If you're cat has been using the box all her life and suddenly begins having "accidents", you may want to re-train her to use the box again, right?
 Well, not exactly.
-Using the box is not about "training" it's about providing a healthy cat with the right set up for litter box use.
-And note the word "healthy" because some health issues can cause a cat to go outside the box.
-Don't try to teach or train your cat before you know for sure what's causing her to avoid the box to begin with.
+Using the box is not about "training" it's about providing a healthy cat with the right setup for litter box use.

 Litter box avoidance issues can be a very serious thing.
-They can reflect a health problem, issues with litter box setup or just too much stress in your cat's life.
+They can reflect a health problem, issues with litter box setup, or just too much stress in your cat's life.
 Don't just shoot in the dark.
-Educate yourself about the issue and try to figure out why Kitty is avoiding the box.
-This excellent guide about litter box problems in cats can guide you through the process.

 If you found this guide helpful please help us spread the word by sharing on social media.
-We even prepared this image for you to use on Pinterest -
+We even prepared this image for you to use on Pinterest: